Present giving has changed....

 When you don’t have young ones to buy for, Christmas giving takes on a totally new meaning.
 I remember buying such sweet things for my boys - to wear, to read and for me to reminisce with - in fact you could safely say that my Christmas gifts in those early years were really all about me!

 How that has changed.
 I was truly horrified the first time they took a birthday gift of money to a party - until several parties later you realise this is the most convenient of presents for all concerned and such a release from the burden of present finding.

 Since the teen years, the boys have a totally different approach.
 I am horrified they go to a birthday party and not take a present - please tell me it isn’t a covert bottle of vodka?!
 And it’s clear other mothers have thought the same and provided chocolates as a token gift which, I hear, get eaten on the way to the party!

 The only present I can insist on is for the host parents - if an overnight stay is involved.
-How the neglected birthday boy or girl feels when the parents are rewarded with a Reg&Bob collar - I have no idea!
-But it is a thoughtful gift (if they have the obligatory dog, of course) and certainly beats something fattening.
+How the neglected birthday boy or girl feels when the parents are rewarded with a brightly coloured but very reasonably priced Reg&Bob collar - I have no idea!
+But it is a stylish gift (if they have the obligatory dog, of course) and certainly beats something fattening.

 Now all they want for Christmas is money, money, oh and a new pair of trainers - the price of which is truly horrifying.
 And other present giving?
 I don’t know about your families but we seem to have simplified things to such an extent our presents are more a token than anything major.
 But everyone enjoys having something to open - something thoughtful, useful, perhaps extravagant - all at the same time!
 So it really is worth a little forward thinking.